-The Foundation has a line of credit with Heritage Oaks Bank, allowing for borrowings up to \$50,000 with a maturity date of June 30, 2016.
+The Foundation has a line of credit with Heritage Oaks Bank, allowing for borrowings up to \$50,000 with a maturity date of June 29, 2017.
 Interest accrues at a variable rate of Wall Street Journal Prime plus 1.875% with a floor rate of 5.125%.
-There was no outstanding balance on the line of credit at December 31, 2015 and 2014.
+There was no outstanding balance on the line of credit at December 31, 2016 and 2015.

 Note 10.
-Agency Funds Held for Others and Funds Held for Others
+Agency Funds Held for Others

 When a not-for-profit organization establishes a fund at the Foundation with its own funds and specifies itself or its affiliate as the beneficiary of the fund, the Foundation accounts for the transfer of such assets as a liability.
 In addition, the related amounts received or distributed, investment income or loss, and expenses are excluded from the consolidated statement of activities.
-Funds held for others at December 31, 2015 and 2014 totaled \$191,179 and \$133,914, respectively, for non-endowment funds.
-Agency funds held for others totaled \$3,624,891 and \$3,935,920, at December 31, 2015 and 2014, respectively for endowment funds set up by unaffiliated non-profit organizations for their own benefit with the Foundation as custodian.
+Agency funds held for others totaled \$4,017,632 and \$3,816,070 at December 31, 2016 and 2015, respectively, for funds set up by unaffiliated non-profit organizations for their own benefit with the Foundation holding the assets.